-CONSERVATION (Agenda items 15 to 19)
+5. Conservation - Transfer of Quotas Between Contracting Parties (Agenda items 15 to 19)

-- 5. TRANSFER OF QUOTAS BETWEEN CONTRACTING PARTIES

-- 5.1 The Representative of Denmark (in respect of the Faroe Islands and Greenland), referred to last year's proceedings (FC Doc.
-91/14, page 5).
+- 5.1 The representative of Denmark, referred to last year's proceedings (FC Doc.
+91/14, p.
+5).
 He felt that the cumulative impact of three management criteria on small quota allocations were extremely severe.
 These criteria were:

 - a low "others" quota

-- a rigid distribution key
+- a rigid distribution kev

 - the practice of quota transfers

 He added that it was unfair to operate swaps of under-utilized quotas between Contracting Parties without taking into account the interests of other Contracting Parties who were in real need for fishing opportunities and had nothing to offer in return.
-A shortterm remedy would be the increase of the "others" quota for transfer to such Parties, but the fundamental question of changing the allocation key would also have to be addressed.
+A short-term remedy would be the increase of the "others" quota for transfer to such Parties, but the fundamental question of changing the allocation key would also have to be addressed.

-- 5.2 The Representatives of Canada, the European Community and Japan pointed out that quota transfers were important to them in order to ensure full utilization and a viable fishery, although the Representative of Canada shared the concern expressed. - 5.3 The Fisheries Commission decided to defer this item for further examination at the next Annual Meeting. - 6.
-SUMMARY OF SCIENTIFIC ADVICE BY THE SCIENTIFIC COUNCIL (item 16 of the Agenda) - 6.1 The acting Chairman of the Scientific Council, Mr. H. Lassen (EC) (the Chair) gave a summary of scientific advice by the Scientific

-Council as outlined in SCS Doc.
+- The representatives of Canada, the EEC and Japan pointed out that quota transfers were important to them in order to ensure full utilization and a viable fishery, although the Representative of Canada shared the concern expressed. - 5.3 The Fisheries Commission decided to defer this item for further examination at the next Annual Meeting. - 6.
+Conservation-Summary of Scientific Advice by the Scientific Council (Agenda item 16) - The acting Chairman of the Scientific Council, H. Lassen (EEC), gave a summary of scientific advice by the Scientific Council as outlined in SCS Doc.
 92/23 and referred to the Executive Summary of the report of Scientific Council Meetings in 1992.
 The report included responses to the questions posed by the Fisheries Commission at its 13th Annual Meeting.
 He stated that the assessments were in many cases of poor quality, one of the reasons being the high level of unreported catches related to fishing activities by non-Contracting Parties which in some cases had attained the level of 50% of total catches or more.
 In these circumstances, it was not possible to have any data from biological sampling although work was going on to have better estimates.
 This meant that there were no management options and catch predictions available for certain stocks as set out in the report.
-In some other cases such as cod 3NO and American plaice 3LNO the Council had nevertheless attempted to give options.

-- 6.2 The Chair responded to the requests of the Fisheries Commission in respect of technical conservation measures as set out in Annex 6 to FC Doc 91/14: - no. 4: elimination of massive catches of juvenile flatfishes; - no. 5: improving the utilization (yield-per-recruit) of 3M cod; - no. 6: reducing the harvest of juvenile redfish in Div.
-3M; - no. 9: possible derogations to a uniform 130 mm mesh size.
+In some other cases such as cod in Div.
+3NO and American place in Div.
+3LNO the Council had nevertheless attempted to give options. - 6.2 He responded to the requests of the Fisheries Commission in respect of technical conservation measures as set out in Annex 6 to FC Doc 91/14: - No. 4: elimination of massive catches of juvenile flatfishes; - No. 5: improving the utilization (yield-per-recruit) of 3M cod; - No. 6: reducing the harvest of juvenile redfish in Div.
+3M; - No. 9: possible derogations to a uniform 130 mm mesh size.